Troponin T, cardiac muscle: Clinical significance

 Mutations in this gene have been associated with familial hypertrophic cardiomyopathy as well as with restrictive and dilated cardiomyopathy.
 Transcripts for this gene undergo alternative splicing that results in many tissue-specific isoforms, however, the full-length nature of some of these variants has not yet been determined.
 Mutations of this gene may be associated with mild or absent hypertrophy and predominant restrictive disease, with a high risk of sudden cardiac death.
 Advancement to dilated cardiomyopathy may be more rapid in patients with TNNT2 mutations than in those with myosin heavy chain mutations.

 In patients with active chronic non-inflammatory myopathy and myositis, skeletal muscles are a significant source of cardiac troponin T without any cardiac involvement.
 It is advised to measure cardiac troponin I instead if a skeletal muscle disorder is suspected.

+Reference values

+The 99th percentile cutoff for cardiac troponin T (cTnT) is 0.01 ng/mL, equivalent to 10 ng/L. The reference range for the high sensitivity cardiac troponin T (hs-cTnT) is a normal < 14 ng/L, borderline of 14-52 ng/L, and elevated of >52 ng/L.

-- Elevated levels after COVID-19 mRNA vaccinations
+Elevated levels after COVID-19 mRNA vaccinations

 A study carried out by the University of Basel and the University Hospital of Basel found that a COVID-19 mRNA vaccination significantly elevates the cardiac troponin T levels in the blood stream.
 3% of the study subjects have shown elevated amounts of the protein after their 3rd vaccination.
 The effect was most pronounced among young men.
 It is not yet clear what the mechanism is, and the observed troponin levels were still much lower than in clinically significant heart disease.
 Given that previous studies only registered 35 cases of heart muscle inflammation per million subjects, the involved researchers were surprised by the results.